billbudge/WebEditorFramework/examples/functioncharts/README.md

 [Live Demo](https://billbudge.github.io/WebEditorFramework/examples/functioncharts/)

 ## Simple expressions
 Circuit elements for built-in operations can be provided by the language, and combined to form useful expressions.
-Elements have wire input and output ports, called pins, of either value or function type.
+Elements have wire input and output pins, of either value, generic, or function type.
 Pseudoelements are used for various roles, but aren't true functions that calculate anything.
+They usually have

 Below is a simple example of an expression to compute the signum function, which takes a single number x as input and returns 1 if x > 0, 0 if x === 0, or -1 if x < 0.
 We use the following built in elements: